 GonaCon™ Contraceptive Study

-The Study Over the past several years, male and female cat studies led by Dr. Julie Levy (University of Florida Maddie’s Shelter Medicine Program), plus another small study conducted by the Center for Conservation and Research of Endangered Wildlife (CREW) at the Cincinnati Zoo, have demonstrated a particularly promising contraceptive effect in female cats of a vaccine called GonaCon.
+The Study Studies in both male and female cats led by Dr. Julie Levy (University of Florida Maddie’s Shelter Medicine Program), plus another small study conducted by the Center for Conservation and Research of Endangered Wildlife (CREW) at the Cincinnati Zoo, demonstrated a particularly promising contraceptive effect in female cats of a vaccine called GonaCon.
 To further evaluate this vaccine's potential to be the first long-term contraceptive commercialized for female cats, ACC&D sponsored a study which began November 2015.

 The study utilized GonaCon in a “natural” non–laboratory environment, where cats lived indoors or out, experienced seasonal variations in temperature and light/darkness, and were genetically diverse.
 Based on results from prior studies, the goal was for the vaccine to prevent pregnancy in the study’s treated cats for an average of over three years with a single shot.
 Dr. Amy Fischer-Brown (University of Illinois Department of Animal Sciences) served as Principal Investigator, and Dr. Julie Levy as Co-Investigator.